Consensys/doc.katacoda/doctools-doc-preview/step4.md

-Now that you previewed your doc site, you will be able to push your contribution with confidence.
+You visualised a preview of your doc site, you will now be able to push your contribution with confidence.

-You do not need the preview to run anymore, so stop it.
+When you do not need the preview to run anymore, simply stop it.

 ## Task